wp-packagist/wp-cli-gdrive-command/README.md

 ### Private a files or folder

-after download a files or folder by others, you can private again file or folder:
+after download files or folder by others, you can private again file or folder:

 ```
 wp gdrive private <path>
 ```

-for example , disable download link /backup/wp.zip file:
+for example, disable download link /backup/wp.zip file:

 ```
 wp gdrive private /backup/wp.zip
 ```

-### List of files and folder in trash
+### List of files and folder in the trash

 For showing list of all files and folders in Google Drive Trash: